 6) Find motivation that works for you

+The final step for how to beat laziness is to find your best motivation.
 Motivation is something that is deeply personal to each and every person.
 Something that works for your spouse, friend, coworker, etc will not necessarily work for you.

 Which means that the first step you have to take is to figure out what motivates you.
 Some people are motivated by goals, some by praise, some by remembering who they are improving for, or so many other things.